Traditional Chinese Name:

-If using fresh abalone (usually from frozen), you will have to thaw and then scrub the abalone (see picture above) as they are usually quite dirty
+- If using fresh abalone (usually from frozen), you will have to thaw and then scrub the abalone as they are usually quite dirty

-Chinese pharmaceuticals will definitely carry dried abalone in various sizes
+- Chinese herbal and dried goods shops will definitely carry dried abalone in various sizes

 What is the cost?

-- Abalones are a good source of iron, phosphorus, sodium and potassium
+- Abalone is a good source of iron, phosphorus, sodium and potassium